Best VPN for Families in 2026: 7 Top Picks Tested and Ranked

 - CleanWeb adds real value for family safety

-- Strong audit history and transparent privacy policy
+- Strong audit track record and transparent privacy policy

 - Excellent speeds on WireGuard (consistently 850+ Mbps in testing)